 Pop into an O2 store and chat to one of the team

-Internet Matters offer expert advice and practical tips to support your family online
+Internet Matters offers expert advice and practical tips to support your family online.

-What should I do if age restriction isn’t working?
+What should I do if age restrictions are not working?

 Age restriction and age verification FAQs